ledlaux/pikoPD/README.md

 ## Patch 2

 **Monosynth.pd** is a monophonic synthesizer with simple envelope and delay effect.
-Send CC1 and CC2 to control delay lines.
+Send CC1 and CC2 to control delay.

 ## Useful links